Stairlift Buying Guide

 ■ Service only

-This maybe the only option available for lifts bought second hand.
+This is a cheaper alternative to an extended warranty.
+It may be the only option available for lifts bought second hand.
 Services are booked usually once a year.
 The cost covers labour, but you will have to pay for any replacement parts.

 ■ Emergency call outs

 If the lift breaks down and you don’t have a maintenance contract, you will need to call out the manufacturer, retailer, or a repair firm.
-Before taking on any type of maintenance contract, check when the firm is ‘on call’ and that engineers are always available, not just office staff.
+Before taking on any type of maintenance contract, check when the firm is ‘on call’ and that engineers are always available, not just the office staff or a call centre.

 The warranties offered by stairlift firms cover the lift only for mechanical failure.
-If you want cover against accidental damage, fire, theft or flooding, you will need to take out insurance on the lift.
+If you want cover against accidental damage, fire, or flooding, you will need to take out insurance on the lift.
 Insurance companies vary in whether they insure stairlifts under contents or buildings policies, or indeed at all.
 Always tell your insurance company when you are having a stairlift installed.
-Specialist insurers are able to give specific policies for stairlifts.
-Information on these can be acquired from your local agent.
+Specialist insurers can give specific policies for stairlifts.
+Information on these can be acquired from your supplier.